 It is best that the aquarium substrate is dark.
 For this purpose you can use fine gravel or special plant aquarium substrates.
 In the latter case, by following the manufacturer’s instructions, you will make it easier for yourself to care for your water plants.
 There should be plenty of plants, but remember to leave space for the fish to swim.
 Floating plants are also a good idea as they will disperse the lightning.
 Use roots, lignites and small stones as decorations.
 On the bottom you can place oak, beech or ketapang leaves and alder cones in the tank.

 What to feed firehead tetras with?

 Firehead tetras eat live and frozen food, e.g. Artemia salina, daphnia, black mosquito larvae or a glassworms.
-They are happy to accept small granulated foods, e.g. America size S which will satisfy their nutritional demands.
-Its extremely varied composition provides ingredients of both animal (herring, calanus, insect larvae) and vegetable (algae, red pepper, fruit) origin, as well as enhances the coloration of fish thanks to the addition of astaxanthin and the presence of natural carotenoids contained in the raw materials.
-In addition, it stimulates the immune system thanks to health promoting ingredients such as beta-glucan and garlic.
+They are happy to accept small granulated foods, e.g. America size S and Vitality&Color Granules which will satisfy their nutritional demands.
+They extremely varied composition provides ingredients of both animal and vegetable origin, as well as enhances the coloration of fish thanks to the addition of astaxanthin and the presence of natural carotenoids contained in the raw materials e.g. red pepper.
+In addition, they stimulate the immune system thanks to health promoting ingredients such as beta-glucan.

 Species that are often mistaken for firehead tetra